Pietot/Lapyrinth/README.md

 - Save the maze to load it later

-- Solve them with different pathfinders
+- Solve them with various pathfinders among 9 of them

-- Ability to benchmark all algorithms in one click

 ## 2 - Installation